abhinvag/medrec/README.md

 node helper.js
 ```

-- Please verify each of deployed contract's address Config/config.js is similar to that in build folder.
+- Please verify each of deployed contract's address in Config/config.js is similar to that in build folder.

 ### Start Frontend

 ```
 npm i
 npm run dev
 ```

 ## Tech Used